gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

 # IBM Edge Application Manager (IEAM) 4.2 Agent - Installation

 This page contains the bash commands to automate the deployment of the IEAM 4.2 agent.
+As depicted in the figure in below, the script executes the following steps sequentially:
+1) Publish the sample edge services such as helloworld, cpu2eventstreams, cpu and gps in multi-arch environments.
+2) Install the IEAM 4.2 agent on the edge node.
+3) Create an agreement in between IEAM 4.2 agent on the edge node and the agbot on the IEAM.
+4) Register the edge node with the pattern **pattern-ibm.helloworld**.
+5) Deploy the sample helloworld service.

 ![Network Architecture](images/network-architecture.png)